-• When you create these customized datasets, you must supply information related to your configuration on most of the panels.
+· When you create these customized datasets, you must supply information related to your configuration on most of the panels.
 This information is used to generate your customized jobs.

-For a description of what you must do in the z/OS Migration Management Tool to generate your customized CNTL and DATA datasets, read "Preparing to migrate a deployment manager using the z/OS Migration Management Tool" on page 65 and "Preparing to migrate a federated node using the z/OS Migration Management Tool" on page 87.
+For a description of what you must do in the z/OS Migration Management Tool to generate your customized CNTL and DATA datasets, read "Preparing to migrate a deployment manager using the z/OS Migration Management Tool" on page 69 and "Preparing to migrate a federated node using the z/OS Migration Management Tool" on page 92.

-For a description of what you must do to use the zmmt command to generate your customized CNTL and DATA datasets, read "Using the zmmt command to create migration definitions" on page 31.
+For a description of what you must do to use the zmmt command to generate your customized CNTL and DATA datasets, read "Using the zmmt command to create migration definitions on z/OS" on page 32.